baojianzhou/graph-sto-iht/README.md

 It contains all l1/l2 mixed-norm methods.
 This section is to tell you how to prepare the environment.
 It has three steps:

+    0.  clone our code website: git clone https://github.com/baojianzhou/graph-sto-iht.git

-    1.  install Python-2.7 and GCC (Linux/MacOS/MacBook already have them.)
+    1.  install Python-2.7 and GCC (Linux/MacOS/MacBook users skip this!)

     2.  install numpy, matplotlib (optional), and networkx (optional).

-    3.  after the first two steps, run: python setup.py build_ext --inplace.
+    3.  after the above two steps, run: python setup.py build_ext --inplace.

 Step 3 will generate a sparse_module.so file.
 If you see this generated file, then we are done for this section.